HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 Triage of multiple casualties

-CPR for adults and infants
+CPR for adults, children, and infants

 Severe bleeding and tourniquet use